KunjShah95/CHAT-APP-IN-JAVA/readme.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For more details, please see our [Contributing Guidelines](CONTRIBUTING.md).

 ## 🐛 Bug Reports